-For existing employees to be eligible to participate in the pension plan, employees must first complete the 480 hours or 6 month probationary period.
+For employees to be eligible to participate in the pension plan, employees must first complete the 480 hours or 6 month probationary period.

-In addition subsequent to the date of ratification all new employees, who meet the eligibility criteria, in Article 23.3 - Benefits, will join the BCGEU Pension Plan.
+All new employees, who meet the eligibility criteria, in Article 23.3 - Benefits, will join the BC Target Benefit Pension Plan.
 The RRSP program will not be available to new employees.